pingcap/docs-cn/op-guide/configuration.md

 ### --status
 + the status report port for TiDB server
 + default: "10080"
-+ This is used to get server status.
++ This is used to get server internal data.
+The data includes [prometheus metrics](https://golang.org/pkg/net/http/pprof/) and [pprof](https://golang.org/pkg/net/http/pprof/).
++ Prometheus metrics can be get through "http://host:status_port/metrics".
++ Pprof data can be get through "http://host:status_port/debug/pprof".

 ### --lease
 + the schema lease time in seconds